albertesc/choost/packages/accordion/README.md

 #### Parameters

-- `button` : Indicates the class of the DOM element that will have the click action. _(Required parameter)_
+- `buttonClass`: Indicates the class of the DOM element that will have the click action.
-- `panel` : Indicates the class of the DOM element that will have the unfold action. _(Required parameter)_
+- `panelClass`: Indicates the class of the DOM element that will have the unfold action.

 #### HTML Example